citp/privacy-policy-historical/c/ch/che/cheapflights.ca.md

  **5\.
 Cookies**

-Cheapflights USA (Inc) uses cookies to improve user experience such as improving navigation and relevancy of product and information on the site.
+Cheapflights Media (USA) Inc. uses cookies to improve user experience such as improving navigation and relevancy of product and information on the site.
 Your web browser should allow you to choose whether or not to allow cookies - you can still use our site if you have them disabled.
-For more information on cookies, you can visit [www.cookiecentral.com](http://www.cookiecentral.com/).
+For more information on cookies, visit [www.cookiecentral.com](http://www.cookiecentral.com/).

  **6\.
 Third Party Sites and Booking Tools**

-Cheapflights USA (Inc) does not sell you travel products or services, but directs you to third party Web sites that do.
+Cheapflights Media (USA) Inc. does not sell you travel products or services, but directs you to third party Web sites that do.
 These sites may collect personally identifiable information from you, such as your name, address, credit card details or details pertaining to other methods of payment.
 These sites may have their own privacy policies which will govern how such sites use and share your personally identifiable information.
 In addition, Cheapflights.ca displays third party booking tools.
 When you utilize these third party booking tools, you are subject to the terms, conditions and privacy policies of those third parties.

 This Privacy Policy applies only to the information we collect on Cheapflights.ca.
 Please note that Cheapflights has no input into, and is not responsible for, the privacy practices of other Web sites.
 We encourage you to read the privacy policies of other web sites you link to from Cheapflights.ca.